-On campaign level you can adjust the days and hours in which you want your ad to be shown.
+On the campaign level you can adjust the days and hours in which you want your ad to be shown.
 If the time range is wide enough, it is unlikely to be a stumble block.
-If the time range is too narrow, the ad is being shown for shorter period of time and additionally, it can be outside the time your audience is browsing the web.
+If the time range is too narrow, the ad is being shown for a shorter period of time and additionally, it can be outside the time your audience is browsing the web.

 In case the time range is wide enough, but the impressions do not grow, check the bidding settings.
-It could´ve happened that for the time you want to advertise in, the bid is 100% negative, what prevents the ad from showing.
+It could´ve happened that for the time you want to advertise in, the bid is 100% negative, which prevents the ad from showing.

 Geotargeting or location targeting is one of the key characteristics of ads that allows you to choose the most important regions for you.
 Even here the settings can influence the impressions.
 Similarly, as with the ad schedule, even the location may be too narrow, or you can be targeting the regions where nobody cares about your ad.